EliEladElrom/roomsjs/README.md

     10. Database connector (such as mysql, mongodb).
     12. Angularjs implementation
     13. Create Express HTTP service connecting to databases with websocket using same code
+    14. Add multiple nodejs apps interact as a client

 ## Installation